ryanarnouk/WikipediaTopicExtraction/README.md

   - Documents are probability distributions over latent topics
   - Topics are probability distributions over words.

-Instead of focusing purely on frequency of words in a topic LDA focuses also on the distribution between words accross topics.
+Instead of focusing purely on frequency of words in a topic LDA focuses also on the distribution between words across topics.

 ### Plate Notation